 Learn to plan your weekly shopping and arm yourself with jars, bottles and reusable bags.
 Riga has its fair share of zero waste shops.

 And don’t forget the original zero waste shopping option in Riga – Riga Central Market and suburban markets like Āgenskalns Market, Čiekurkalns Market and Lubānas Market in Pļavnieki.

-At the supermarket
+At the Supermarket in Riga

-At the supermarket, look out for the words “ekoloģisks”, “bioloģisks”, “no bioloģiskās lauksaimniecības”, and the “Latvijas ekoprodukts” stamp on packaging to determine whether the item is local and organic.
+At the supermarket, look out for the words ekoloģisks, bioloģisks, no bioloģiskās lauksaimniecības, and the Latvijas ekoprodukts stamp on packaging to determine whether the item is local and organic.
 Producers go through a strict certification process to attain the status.
-The European organic label is also in use.
+Some products will have the European organic label.

 For non-organic but local produce, look out for the zaļā karotīte (green spoon) stamp.
 To obtain said stamp, producers have to prove that at least 75% of the product’s ingredients are sourced in Latvia, and that the product is made in Latvia.

-Latvia has a network of “tiešās pirkšanas pulciņi” (direct buying groups) connecting consumers to local farmers and small scale entrepreneurs.
+Latvia has a network of tiešās pirkšanas pulciņi (direct buying groups) connecting consumers to local farmers and small scale producers.
 The groups process orders weekly via an online system, and are run by group members on a voluntary basis.

-Depending on the group, suppliers vary but the product range generally includes staples like seasonal vegetables, meat and dairy, as well as teas, honey, flour, and in some cases natural cosmetics.
+Depending on the group, suppliers vary but the product range generally includes staples like seasonal vegetables, meat and dairy, as well as teas, honey, flour, and, in some cases, natural cosmetics.